Baseflow/flutter-geolocator/geolocator/README.md

 Permission | Description
 -----------|------------
 denied | Permission to access the device's location is denied by the user.
-You are free to request permission again (this is also the initial permission state). deniedForever | Android only: Permission to access the device's location is denied forever.
-If requesting permission the permission dialog will NOT been shown until the user updates the permission in the App settings. whileInUse | Permission to access the device's location is allowed only while the App is in use. always | Permission to access the device's location is allowed even when the App is running in the background.
+You are free to request permission again (this is also the initial permission state). deniedForever | Permission to access the device's location is permenantly denied.
+When requesting permissions the permission dialog will not been shown until the user updates the permission in the App settings. whileInUse | Permission to access the device's location is allowed only while the App is in use. always | Permission to access the device's location is allowed even when the App is running in the background.

+> Note: Android can only return `whileInUser`, `always` or `denied` when checking permissions.
+Due to limitations on the Android OS it is not possible to determine if permissions are denied permanently when checking permissions.
+Using a workaround the geolocator is only able to do so as a result of the `requestPermission` method.
+More information can be found in our [wiki](https://github.com/Baseflow/flutter-geolocator/wiki/Breaking-changes-in-7.0.0#android-permission-update).

 ### Settings